Bryan University Logo

 To further make you an appealing job candidate for an entry-level UX/UI design job, you might consider earning several UX/UI certifications.

-Some UX/UI design programs offered by colleges such as Bryan University will include preparation for the Adobe XD certification as part of your education.
+Some UX/UI design programs offered by colleges such as Bryan University will include preparation for industry certifications like Adobe Illustrator, Photoshop, InDesign, After Effects, and Premiere.

-You’ll be readier to take the Adobe XD certifying exam, and hopefully, you’ll pass it.
+You’ll be ready to take the a certifying exam, and hopefully, you’ll pass it.
 Your school might even cover the cost of the first test attempt, just like Bryan University does.

 Careers in UX/UI Design – All Your Options